 Louis M. Eilshemius, Untitled (Figures in a Moonlit Landscape), c.1905, oil on paperboard, 22 1/2″ x 26 1/2″

 The current show at Michael Rosenfeld Gallery embraces the arrival of Autumn in a warm and exhilarating fashion.
 Naked at the Edge is a two person show of two very distinct American painters, Louis Eilshemius (1864-1941) and Bob Thompson (1937-1966).
 While the two painters never crossed paths, their work shares many similar elements.

 Bob Thompson, Circus, 1963, oil on canvas, 36 3/8″ x 36 3/8″

 The colors and subject matter in each of the artists’ paintings comes right in time for the Fall season, which is also the beginning of the gallery season here in New York.
 Eilshemius used earth tones, specifically muted greens, blues and browns in his fantastical landscapes of nudes, nymphs, and mythological beings.
 Thompson’s early palette reflected dark earthy tones, but they soon made way for the Fauvist inspired hues that became his signature style.

 Michael Rosenfeld Gallery’s amazing exhibition space allows both of the artists to have ample room, while also allowing a very intimate viewing.
-In fact the show views both as two distinct solo shows as well as one overarching exhibition that joins these two seminal painters who were generations apart, in a contemporary dialog with one another.
+The show presents both artists as two distinct solo shows, as well as one overarching exhibition, joining these two seminal painters who were generations apart in a contemporary dialog with one another.